FinDockLabs/guided-matching-examples/README.md

 2. Go to the Guided Matching Setup tabs and open your new setup.
 3. Clear the Rules field and copy-paste an example JSON into the field.

-IF REQUIRED FOR RULESET:

-4. Replace the Target name in the example JSON with the name of your Target.
-The location is marked `<Put here the name of your target>`.
-5. Save your changes.
+A ruleset may have specific instructions.
+These instructions can be found in the README file in the directory of the ruleset type.

 ### Example Rulesets
 - `camt.053-examples.json`: additional rules to match transactions from CAMT.053 files for Source = NPSP and PaymentHub users.
 Does not work nicely with NPC without removing the Contact related rules.